 It is Chester PACT's belief that we have a duty to push our content out to as many Chester residents as possible.
 We feel as though to have the most impact on all Chester residents, we need to branch out from just strictly offering cable.
 We are trying to make our content easily accessible on services such as Facebook and our Video On-Demand system.
-We would also like to branch out to using the internet for live streaming of events like our local boards and committees.
 We feel that residents will not only have a better-quality experience streaming from the internet, but they will also have an easier time finding important content that may help them become better informed as to what's happening in the community.